strimzi/proposals/050-Kafka-Node-Pools.md

   Using multiple resources means you have to deal with Kubernetes's eventual consistency when updating multiple resources at the same time

 And of course also some disadvantages:
-* It would not possible to support the `scale` sub-resource and support autoscaling in the future.
+* It would not be possible to support the `scale` sub-resource and support autoscaling in the future.
 * In the past, we had issues with the size of our CRDs.
   Bundling the node pools into the `Kafka` CRD would make it bigger.